- Meet Polaris and the Radeon RX 480

 Next page: The Radeon RX 480’s software tricks

-AMD's first graphics card built around its cutting-edge Polaris GPU delivers big performance and better power efficiency for just $200.
+AMD's first graphics card built around its cutting-edge Polaris GPU delivers big performance and better power efficiency for just $200, or slightly more for an 8GB version.

 - Dirt-cheap price